Academic Standards and Review

 Grade Change

 All grades are considered final once they are submitted to the Office of the Registrar.
 An instructor may request a change in the student's grade if the instructor has made a computational or clerical error.
 No grade may be changed on the basis of retesting or supplementary work.
 Except in the circumstances outlined in the Policy to Appeal a Final Failing Grade (Faculty Handbook, Part Two, III, D—effective June 2010), petitions to change grades must originate with the faculty members concerned and be brought before the Committee on Academic Standing (CAS) for consideration.
-With the consent of the instructor and CAS, grades may be changed as a consequence of an academic integrity infraction or upon the recommendation of the Committee on Academic Freedom and Rights (CAFR).
+With the consent of the instructor and CAS, grades may be changed as a consequence of academic misconduct or upon the recommendation of the Committee on Academic Freedom and Rights (CAFR).
 The function of the CAFR is to receive inquiries and complaints concerning academic freedom and rights and to consider formal charges of violations of academic freedom and rights from any member of the College community including students.
 Inquiries concerning grades must be initiated by students (including seniors) as soon as possible after grades have been released, and no later than the first two weeks of the following semester.

 Grade-Point Average (GPA)